Finbuckle/Finbuckle.MultiTenant/docs/Strategies.md

 > NuGet package: Finbuckle.MultiTenant.AspNetCore

 This is a special strategy used for per-tenant authentication when remote authentication such as OpenID Connect or OAuth (e.g. Log in via Facebook) are used.
-This strategy is configured as a singleton.

 The strategy is configured internally when `WithPerTenantAuthentication` is called to configure [per-tenant authentication](Authentication).